-- Unless you need pictures for a purpose, ditch the camera and just soak in the sheer romance of a night walk.
+- Unless you need pictures for a purpose, ditch the camera and just soak in the sheer romance of a Night Walk on the Beach.

-Experience the night walk on the beach under the moon at least once in life.
+Experience this Night Walk on Goa Beaches under the moon at least once in your life.

 Recommend you to read this Travel Blog for following Goa Tourist attractions.